How To Provide Feedback in Remote Recordings & Live-directed Voiceover Sessions

 My goal in the last stage is to induce small breaks in speech patterns and habits (planned, purposeful, and meticulously measured) so that even the VO talent doesn't sound like himself and/or add something only he/she can do.

 The goal is not to sound fancy or extravagant.
 Not at all.
-Most of the time, those breaks adds naturality and freshness to the VO.
+Most of the time, those breaks add naturality and freshness to the VO.

-This final step is the last chance to transform an already excellent voiceover into an exceptional and unique voiceover.
+This final step is the last chance to transform an already excellent voiceover into an exceptional voiceover.

 Not all projects need this last phase, but it should be considered in almost any advertising and commercial voiceover sessions.

-In summary, consider the idea of giving organized bottom-up feedback, as it is common for the speaker to get lost in the midst of too much feedback and start to backtrack or destabilize the voiceover, in an attempt to adjust micro and macro elements, both artistic and technical.
+In summary, consider the idea of giving organized bottom-up feedback, as it is common for the speaker or actor to get lost amid too many requests and start to backtrack or destabilize the voiceover, in an attempt to adjust micro and macro elements, both artistic and technical.

 Get Prepared for the Next Project